jcomicsutils/discography-archive-tools/README.md

 * **In-Popup Options Panel**:
     * Easily configure your email address and zip code via a settings panel directly within the popup menu.
-    * These saved settings are then used by the "Automated Download" feature to help fill in required fields for some albums.
+    * Toggle on-page notifications.
+    * Toggle HTML escaping for copied titles.
+    * Enable or disable automatic JSON cache saving.

 * **Smart Tab Handling**: All operations that iterate through tabs (sorting, data copying, etc.) ignore hidden or discarded tabs to ensure stability and process only active, relevant pages.

 * **Rate-Limiting Prevention**: For artist-page functions that scan many releases (like copying tags or downloading covers), a delay is automatically introduced on very large discographies (>100 releases) to prevent server errors.

-* **On-Page Notifications**:
-    * Receive brief, auto-fading notifications directly on your current Bandcamp page (typically in the bottom-right corner, but it can gitch sometimes) for feedback on actions like "Tabs Sorted!" or "Tags Copied!".
+* **On-Page Notifications**: Receive brief, auto-fading notifications directly on your current page for instant feedback on actions like "Tabs Sorted!" or "Tags Copied!".

+### Core Functions

-* **Sort Bandcamp Tabs**: Automatically sorts your open Bandcamp album/track tabs in the current window, placing "Paid" items to the left and "Name Your Price" (NYP) / "Free" items to the right.
+* **Sort Bandcamp Tabs**: Automatically sorts your open Bandcamp album/track tabs, placing "Paid" items to the left and "Name Your Price" (NYP) / "Free" items to the right.

-* **Automated Download for NYP/Free Items**: For tabs identified as NYP or Free, this feature streamlines the download process:
+* **Automated Download for NYP/Free Items**: For tabs identified as NYP or Free, this feature streamlines the download process by clicking through the download prompts and automatically entering "0" for NYP items.
+It will also use your saved email/zip from the settings if required.
-    * Clicks the initial download button.
-    * Automatically sets the price to "0" for "Name Your Price" items.
-    * Proceeding through subsequent confirmation steps.
-If an email address and zip code is required during the download process, the extension will automatically fill these fields using the values you've saved in the options panel.
-    * The [DownThemAll](https://addons.mozilla.org/en-US/firefox/addon/downthemall/) extension is recommended for downloading everything at once.
-Or [JDownloader](https://jdownloader.org/) using the `Copy Download Links` feature.
+    * The [DownThemAll](https://addons.mozilla.org/en-US/firefox/addon/downthemall/) or [JDownloader](https://jdownloader.org/) (using `Copy Download Links`) extensions are recommended for managing the final downloads.

-* **Download Page Images**: From the active Bandcamp page, this feature attempts to download up to three key images:
+* **Download Images**: From any artist, album, or track page, this feature downloads up to three key images:
-    * **Artist Image**: The artist photo (typically from `a.popupImage` or identified fallbacks).
-Saved as `Artist Photo.{original_extension}`.
+    * **Artist Image**: Saved as `Artist Photo.{ext}`.
-    * **Custom Header**: The banner image usually found at the top of artist pages.
-Saved as `Custom Header.{original_extension}`.
+    * **Custom Header**: Saved as `Custom Header.{ext}`.
-    * **Page Background**: The full-page background image defined in the page's custom styles.
-Saved as `Background Image.{original_extension}`.
+    * **Page Background**: Saved as `Background Image.{ext}`.
-    * For each of these images, it also attempts to download a higher-resolution or original version (often a `_0` variant), saved with an `_orig` suffix and an automatically detected file extension (e.g., `Artist Image_orig.png`).
+    * For each, it also attempts to download a higher-resolution `_0` variant (e.g., `Artist Photo_orig.png`).
-    * The feature skips downloading common placeholder "blank" images.

-* **Download Album Covers**: From an active Bandcamp artist page, this feature finds all releases and downloads the highest quality cover art (`_0` variant), each into a new folder named after the artist (`{artist} - Album Covers`).
+* **Download Album Covers**: From an artist's main page, this finds all releases and downloads the highest quality cover art for each into a folder named `{artist} - Album Covers`. **This can miss some covers for various reasons, please double check.**

+* **Copy Data to Clipboard**:
-* **Copy All Tags/Keywords**: Scans all active Bandcamp album/track tabs and extracts their tags.
-When used on an artist's main page (e.g., `artist.bandcamp.com`), it finds all releases and fetches their tags in the background without opening new tabs.
-All tags are combined into a single, semicolon-separated list and copied to your clipboard.
+    * **Copy All Tags/Keywords**: Scans all active tabs or fetches data from all releases on an artist's page.
+All tags are combined into a single, semicolon-separated list.

-* **Copy Releases Links & Titles**: This is a compound button available on artist pages (e.g., `artist.bandcamp.com`) that provides two fast actions for copying release information:
+    * **Copy Releases Links & Titles**: A compound button on artist pages.
+Copies just the links, or both the links and formatted titles (`Title | Artist`).
-    * **Copy Releases Links** (main button): Finds all releases on the page and copies their URLs to the clipboard, separated by newlines.
-    * **& Titles** (side button): Copies both the release URL and a formatted title (`Title | Artist`) for all releases on the page.
-It finds the correct artist for each release, uses the main page name if release doesn't have a set artist.

-* **Copy Download Links**: Checks all open Bandcamp download pages (the pages where the ZIP file is ready) and copies the final download links to the clipboard.

-* **Copy NYP/Free Titles & URLs**: Collects the page titles and URLs for all releases classified as "Name Your Price" or "Free."
-When used on an artist's page, this feature will fetch and classify all releases in the background.
-On individual album/track pages, it scans your open tabs.
+    * **Copy NYP/Free & Paid Titles/URLs**: Separately copy the titles and URLs for releases classified as NYP/Free or Paid.

-* **Copy Paid Titles & URLs**: Similar to the above, but specifically targets releases classified as "Paid," collecting and formatting their titles and URLs for clipboard copying from either an artist's page or your open tabs.
+    * **Copy Download Links**: From the final Bandcamp download pages, copies all ready-to-download links.

-* **Copy Archive.org File List**: On an Archive.org download page (`archive.org/download/*`), this feature finds the main file table and copies the "Name" column to your clipboard, providing a clean list of all files and folders.
+    * **Copy Archive.org File List**: On an Archive.org download page, this copies the list of files from the main table.

+### JSON Cache & Import/Export

+The extension now includes a JSON workflow to save and reuse scraped data.

+* **Automatic JSON Cache Export**: When enabled in settings, any function that scans an artist's page will automatically save a detailed JSON file containing the `url`, `title`, `artist`, `classification`, and `tags` for every release.
+    * Files are saved to your default downloads folder under `datools-cache/artist-name.json`.

+* **Force Save JSON Button**: A new icon in the popup UI allows you to scan an artist's page and save the cache file on-demand, even if the automatic setting is disabled.

+* **Import JSON Feature**:
+    * Clicking the import icon in the popup opens a **new, dedicated tab** for the import utility.
+    * You can drag-and-drop or click to select a `datools-cache` JSON file.
+    * The imported data is instantly parsed and displayed in three panels, each with its own "Copy" button:
+        1.  **NYP/Free Titles & URLs**: Formatted as `Title | Artist` followed by the URL.
+        2.  **Paid Titles & URLs**: Formatted identically for paid releases.
+        3.  **All Tags**: A complete, de-duplicated, semicolon-separated list of all tags found in the file.

 ## How to Use

 1.  **Installation (for Development/Local Use):**
-    * Clone or download this repository to your local machine.
+    * Clone or download this repository.
     * Open Firefox and navigate to `about:debugging#/runtime/this-firefox`.
-    * Click the "Load Temporary Add-on..." button.
-    * Browse to the directory where you saved the extension files and select the `manifest.json` file.
+    * Click "Load Temporary Add-on..." and select the `manifest.json` file.

 2.  **Accessing Features:**
-    * Click the extension icon and select the desired feature; Or
+    * Click the extension icon for the main popup menu.
-    * Navigate to any Bandcamp page or Archive.org download page.
-    * Right-click anywhere on the page to open the context menu.
+    * Right-click on a relevant page (Bandcamp or Archive.org) for the context menu.
-    * Look for the "Bandcamp Tools" or "Archive.org Tools" submenu.
-    * Select the desired action.
+    * Use the **Import JSON** icon in the popup to open the dedicated import tool.

 ## Files Overview

 * **`manifest.json`**: Defines the extension's properties, permissions, and components.
-It specifies the background script, content scripts, and the browser action popup.
-* **`background.js`**: Contains the core logic for all features.
-It handles context menu creation and actions, browser action popup messages, tab querying and management, classification orchestration via script injection, and clipboard operations.
+* **`background.js`**: The core logic for all features, including context menus, script injection, data fetching, and caching.
-* **`contentScript.js`**: Injected into Bandcamp album and track pages to analyze page content and determine if an item is "Paid," "Name Your Price" (NYP), or "Free."
-It communicates this classification back to `background.js`.
+* **`contentScript.js`**: Injected into Bandcamp pages to determine their classification (Paid, NYP, or Free).
-* **`popup.html`**: Provides the HTML structure for the dropdown menu that appears when the extension's toolbar icon is clicked.
-This menu lists the available actions.
-* **`popup.js`**: The JavaScript file for `popup.html`.
-It listens for clicks on the menu items in the popup and sends messages to `background.js` to trigger the corresponding actions.
-* **`popup.css`**: Contains the CSS styles for `popup.html`, defining the appearance of the browser action popup menu (e.g., dark mode, button styling).
+* **`popup.html` / `popup.css` / `popup.js`**: The structure, style, and logic for the main browser action popup menu and its settings panel.
+* **`import.html` / `import.js`**: The new, dedicated page for the JSON import functionality.
+* **`logo.svg` / `json.svg` / `import.svg`**: Icons.

 ## Permissions Used

-This extension requests the following permissions, with explanations for why each is needed:

-* **`tabs`**:
-    * To query your open Bandcamp tabs (get their ID, URL, title, hidden/discarded state).
-    * To execute scripts within these tabs (e.g., `contentScript.js` for classification, or other scripts for download automation and data extraction).
+* **`tabs`**: To query, execute scripts in, and manage your open tabs.
-    * To reorder (sort) tabs.
-* **`contextMenus`**:
-    * To add the "Bandcamp Tools" and "Archive.org Tools" menus and their sub-options to the right-click context menu on web pages.
+* **`contextMenus`**: To add the "Bandcamp Tools" and "Archive.org Tools" context menus.
-* **`*://*.bandcamp.com/*`**:
-    * To allow the extension to run its `contentScript.js` specifically on Bandcamp pages.
-    * To enable `executeScript` and `fetch` calls to target Bandcamp pages for various functions.
-    * To ensure context menu items appear only on Bandcamp domains.
-* **`*://archive.org/download/*`**:
-    * To allow the extension to run scripts on Archive.org download pages to copy file lists.
+* **`*://*.bandcamp.com/*` / `*://archive.org/download/*`**: To allow the extension to run on these specific sites.
-    * To ensure context menu items for Archive.org appear only on those pages.
-* **`clipboardWrite`**:
-    * To allow the extension to copy the collected tags, titles, and URLs directly to your system clipboard for easy pasting into other applications.
+* **`clipboardWrite`**: To copy the collected data (tags, URLs, etc.) to your clipboard.
-* **`downloads`**:
-    * To allow the extension to download images.
-* **`storage`**:
+* **`downloads`**: To save images, album covers, and the exported JSON cache files.
-    * To save user settings (email and zip code) for the download helper.
+* **`storage`**: To save your settings (email, zip code, and toggles) locally.

 ## Known Issues & Limitations
-* **Language Dependency**: The extension identifies item types (e.g., "Name Your Price," "Paid") by searching for specific English text on the page.
-If your Bandcamp interface is set to a language other than English, you **must** manually edit the hardcoded text strings in `background.js` and `contentScript.js` to match the text in your language.
+* **Language Dependency**: The extension identifies item types (e.g., "Name Your Price," "Paid") by searching for specific English and Japanese text.
+If your Bandcamp interface is set to another language, you **must** manually edit the hardcoded text strings in `background.js` and `contentScript.js`.
-* The automated download and data-extraction features rely on specific CSS selectors and page structures on Bandcamp.
-If Bandcamp updates its website, these parts of the extension might need to be updated in `background.js`.
+* The automated download and data-extraction features rely on specific page structures.
+If Bandcamp updates its website, these parts of the extension may need to be updated.
 * The timing delays (`setTimeout`) in the download automation are generalized.
-On very slow connections or machines, they might occasionally be too short, potentially missing an element that hasn't loaded yet.
+On very slow connections, they might occasionally be too short.
-* Download Album Covers seems to fail some specific pages, I have no idea why, as the HTML is the exact same.
-It will be missing some covers.
+* Download Album Covers sometimes fails on specific pages for various reasons, resulting in some missing covers.

-## Future Ideas & Enhancements
-* User-configurable settings (e.g., for delays, output formats).
-* Option to specify download locations (if browser APIs ever permit this level of control for extensions easily).
-* A popup UI for more complex interactions or status display.

 ## License
 This project is released into the public domain via [The Unlicense](https://unlicense.org/).

-This means it is free and unencumbered software released into the public domain.
-Anyone is free to copy, modify, publish, use, compile, sell, or distribute this software, either in source code form or as a compiled binary, for any purpose, commercial or non-commercial, and by any means.

-For the full license text, please see the `LICENSE` file in this repository.